TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- mover should be deactivated when?
 		- corner case: delete while move?
 		- should work anyway and yeah, deactivate it then

-- Editing vertices in editor
-	- a generic "unmap_entity_vertices" and "map_entity_vertices that depend on the context
-		- e.g. setting reach for wandering pixels
-		- if fixture, change shape

 - cutting/copying/pasting/duplicating entities
 	- duplication can happen during either moving or rotation, or just selection